ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 [CP: Note that this syntax is based on https://github.com/cjpatton/vdaf/pull/14.]

-If the first step fails, then the aggregator fails with error `vdaf-prep-init-error`.
-If the second step fails, then the aggregator fails with error `vdaf-prep-next-error`.
+If either step fails, then the aggregator fails with error `vdaf-prep-error`.
 Otherwise, `out` is interpreted as follows.
-If the VDAF is 0-round, then `out` is the aggregator's output share, in which case the aggregator finishes and stores its output share for further processing as described in {{out-to-agg-share}}.
+If the VDAF is 0-round, then `out` is the aggregator's output share, in which case the aggregator finishes and stores its output share for further processing as described in
+{{out-to-agg-share}}.
 Otherwise, if the VDAF consists of one round or more, then the aggregator continues and `out` is the aggregator's next VDAF message.

 #### Leader {#prep-leader}